aknochow/install-awx/README.md

 # Install-AWX

-## Install AWX Operator to a Kubernetes cluster
+## Install AWX Operator on a Kubernetes cluster

 Run this playbook on a prepared host: